andrewfulton9/capstone_project/README.md

 ### Motivations

-My interest in this project largely arised from two things.
-First American's savings habits are pretty abysmal at this point.
-For instance according to a survey conducted by GOBankingRates.com, 62% of Americans have less than $1000 in savings and 21% don't even have a savings account
+My interest in this completing project largely arised from two things.
+First American's savings habits have become pretty abysmal as this point, with people spending more and saving less.
+For example, according to a survey conducted by GOBankingRates.com, 62% of Americans have less than $1000 in savings and 21% don't even have a savings account.

 Second due to my background in Neuroscience, I think the idea of method of analysis that is based on how neurons in the central nervous system communicate is really interesting and so I wanted to broaden my understanding of neural nets and practice implementing them

+### Tools

+##### Computing
+  - AWS EC2
+##### Storage
+  - AWS S3
+##### Scraping
+  - BeautifulSoup
+##### Processing
+  - Numpy
+  - Pandas
+  - SciKit-Image
+##### Neural Nets
+  - Keras
+  - Theano

 ### Scraping

 The first step of my project was getting a training set on which to train my model on.
 I began by deciding which categories to use to train my model.
 Based on the data that I got from Dobot I settled on the following five:
-  - Travel,
+  - Car expenses
-  - home expenses,
+  - Home expenses
-  - special events
+  - Special events
+  - General savings
-  -  and general savings.
+  - Travel

 Next I began looking at places to scrape from.
-I found a stock photo site that I could get ~10,000 images per keyword.
-My goal was to get around 100,000 images per category since I expected a fair amount of leakage between groups and so I came up with 10-15 keywords per category to scrape from.
-To do the scraping I used a python library called Beautiful Soup.
-I used an EC2 AWS machine to run the program and saved the images that I scraped into AWS S3 buckets
+My goal was to get around 100,000 images per category since I expected a fair amount of leakage between groups and because neural nets are notoriously expensive to train.
+I found a stock photo site that I could get ~10,000 images per keyword so I next came up with 10-15 keywords per category to scrape from.

 ### Processing